 Volunteers at EarthCorps

 EarthCorps enables community members of all ages to give back to their community by helping keep city parks and forests healthy.
-You bring a positive attitude, your lunch, and clothes that can get dirty, and EarthCorps will provide the rest!
+You bring a positive attitude, your mask, snacks, water bottle, and clothes that can get dirty, and EarthCorps will provide the rest!

 ABSOLUTELY NO EXPERIENCE NEEDED!

 EarthCorps staff and volunteer leaders will teach you everything you need to know about the work including tool safety, forest health, and the importance of the specific tasks you will be doing.

 WHAT WILL WE BE DOING?

 While the exact tasks at hand vary, our projects focus on improving the forests and parks in our local cities.
 Healthy forests are vital to our community because they filter rainwater, purify the air, provide living spaces for wildlife, and give people a place to connect with the outdoors.

 - Removing aggressive weeds like English Ivy and Himalayan Blackberry

 COVID-19 PREVENTION GUIDELINES:

 - Pre-register online.
 No walk-up volunteering at this time.
 We need to know what to be prepared for, thank you for understanding.
 If you are registering for an event in Tacoma, please visit our Tacoma volunteer page for further guidelines and protocols.